Death of Daniel Suhr: Biography

+Death

-Before the Twin Towers collapsed, numerous people were witnessed jumping or falling from the upper floors of the burning towers, almost all from the North Tower.
-Three people were seen falling from the South Tower, and one such victim collided with Suhr as he reported to the tower, crushing his skull and killing him.
-His body was removed by his fellow firefighters before the towers collapsed and buried in St. Charles / Resurrection Cemeteries at East Farmingdale, New York.
-The 9/11 Commission wrote in its report that "The first FDNY fatality of the day occurred at approximately 9:30 when a civilian landed on and killed a fireman near the intersection of West and Liberty streets."
+Before the collapse of the World Trade Center, numerous people were seen jumping or falling from the upper floors of the burning buildings, almost all from the North Tower.
+Three people were observed falling from the South Tower and one of them struck Suhr as he responded to the scene, killing him instantly.
+His colleagues removed his body before the towers collapsed, and he was buried at St. Charles / Resurrection Cemeteries in East Farmingdale, New York.
+The 9/11 Commission Report noted that "(t)he first FDNY fatality of the day occurred at approximately 9:30 when a civilian landed on and killed a fireman near the intersection of West and Liberty streets."

+Aftermath and legacy

-The South Shore High School football team‚ which Suhr helped to coach‚ dedicated its 2001 season to him.
+The South Shore High School football team‚ which Suhr had helped to coach‚ dedicated its 2001 season to him.

-At the National September 11 Memorial, Suhr is memorialized at the South Pool, on Panel S-14, along with other first responders.
+He is memorialised at the National September 11 Memorial, at the South Pool on Panel S‑14.

-In 2021, the book Daniel Suhr: A Story of September 11th was published.
+In 2021, retired FDNY Captain Paul Conlon published Daniel Suhr: A Story of September 11th.